Greatest Native Americans of All Time

 The reason Sitting Bull waged war against the U.S. government was a very peculiar one.
-Gold was discovered in Sitting Bull’s homeland in the Black Hills of South Dakota.
-The U.S. government was determined to get the indigenous population out of the way so they could mine the minerals.
+Gold had been discovered in Sitting Bull’s homeland in the Black Hills of South Dakota, and the U.S. government was determined to get the indigenous population out of the way so they could mine the minerals.
 Sitting Bull vehemently opposed living inside the reservations that the U.S. government had created for them.
 The Lakota Sioux chief would not back down; he fought tooth and nail to halt further incursions made by the white settlers.

 Did you know: Sitting Bull was born to a powerful Lakota Sioux warrior called Jumping Bull?